tatsuikeda/MultiSource-Video-Transcriber/README.md

 # MultiSource Video Transcriber (MVT)

 MultiSource Video Transcriber (MVT) is a powerful tool that downloads audio from a wide variety of online video sources, transcribes them using OpenAI's Whisper, and provides the option for summarization.
 It's designed to work with multiple video URLs from different platforms and can cache results for efficiency in subsequent runs.
-It runs locally on your PC so no credits or tokens are required from the cloud.
+It runs locally on your PC, so no credits or tokens are required from the cloud.

 ## Features

 - Download audio from various video sources (YouTube, Reddit, Twitter, and any other platform supported by yt-dlp)
-- Transcribe audio using Whisper
+- Transcribe audio using Whisper with GPU acceleration (if available)
+- Choose from five different Whisper models: tiny, base, small, medium, and large
 - Cache processed URLs to skip redundant downloads and transcriptions
 - Measure transcription speed and performance
-- Unit tests for key functionalities
+- Detailed logging for troubleshooting

 ## Prerequisites

-- Python 3.11
+- Python 3.11 or later
 - FFmpeg installed and available in your system PATH
+- NVIDIA GPU with CUDA support (optional, for GPU acceleration)

 ## Setup